-It’s easy to pick up bed bugs when you stay in a hotel or hostel.
+If you stay in a hotel, hostel, Airbnb, or even a friend’s house who has bed bugs, it’s easy to pick them up.
 They camp out in backpacks, purses, and on clothing, so all it takes is one bug to jump in your suitcase before you head home, and you could be in trouble.

 A common misconception is that only run-down or dirty establishments have bed bugs.
 They are just after blood and don’t care about how clean a place is.
 Bed bugs have been found in the most high-end, exclusive hotels.
 Hotels have no real way to keep the bugs from coming in via the suitcase of a frequent traveler.
 Once inside, they hide out under mattresses, in closets, behind cracks in walls, or behind outlet covers.

 What are bed bugs?
 How to spot bed bug behavior and activity while traveling